We are often surprised by how things change at a speed that surpasses our ability to learn and to understand the world.

 7. Agile partner

 Every organization has a particular DNA and way of working.
 That also means that every organization might look at data in a slightly different way or specific KPIs might be critical to track.
 This is often overlooked and often becomes an issue as organizations grow and needs evolve.
-That means that one should consider whether the platform has been build in a way that customization is feasible.
+That means that one should consider whether the platform has been built in a way that customization is feasible.
 Furthermore, is the partner company open to help with more custom requests?
 Is there a track record to prove it?

 8. Powered by A.I.